DevExpress-Examples/asp-net-web-forms-implement-theme-selector/Readme.md

    </pages>
    ```

-3. Once the user selects a theme, the code example writes the theme to cookies.
+3. Once a user selects a theme, the code example writes that theme to cookies [writes to cookies???].
 To apply this theme, handle the `Application.PreRequestHandlerExecute` event in the *Global.asax* file as follows:

    ```cs
    protected void Application_PreRequestHandlerExecute(object sender, EventArgs e) {